Automattic/vip-governance-plugin/README.md

 - `blockSettings`: These are specific settings related to the styling available for a block.
 They match the settings availble in theme.json under the key `blocks`.
 The definition for that, can be [found here][gutenberg-block-settings].
 Unlike theme.json, you can nest these rules to apply different settings depending on the parent of a particular block.
 Additionaly you can set `allowedBlocks` to restrict nested blocks.
 - `allowedBlocks`: These are the blocks that are allowed to be inserted into the block editor.

-The role specific rule will be merged with the default rule.
+Non-default rule types will be merged with the default rule.
 This is done intentionally to avoid needless repetition of your default properties.
+If multiple non-default rule types are provided, they will be applied in the following ascending priority:

+1. Post Type
+2. Role

+So if a matching `postType` and `role` rule is found, the `role` rule will be applied and the `postType` rule will be ignored.

+We will introduce a filter in the near future to allow this priority to be customized.

 ### Your First Rule

 Each ruleset must define your `default` rule.
 You can see an example definition in `governance-rules.json` in this repository.
 We recommend duplicating this file into your [private folder][wpvip-private-dir] as a start.
 In order to use the rules schema for in-editor support, also duplicate the `governance-schema.json` into your private folder.

 This default rule represents the absolute minimum that will be available to website users.
-It is sensible to set your default rule to your most common settings and then override with role specific rules.
+It is sensible to set your default rule to your most common settings and then override with role and/or post type specific rules.

 ### Examples